Call Now

 The theme.
 Ultimately, even with a strong legal basis and solid evidence (that is in an admissible format), the courts like stability so these components have to be woven together in the over-arching standard the court considers, which is it is in the children’s best interests to have custody modified.
 In other words, the basis and reasons supported by the evidence must convince the court that a custody modification is in the children’s best interests.
 This is where many litigants lose their case.
 Some isolated event of bad parenting by the custodial parent or a significant change in the non-custodial parent’s life is not enough to show a substantial change and it is in the children’s best interests to modify custody.

 Weaving these components together to make a strong custody modification case takes the work of a skilled and seasoned defense counsel.
 However, it can be done and with these showing, you may obtain a custody modification.
-This blog post was written by attorneys at Ciyou & Dixon, P.C. who handle domestic cases of all types in all Indiana counties.
+This blog post was written by attorneys at Dixon & Moseley, P.C. who handle domestic cases of all types in all Indiana counties.
 It is written for general educational purposes only and is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 Facebook